martinsleveland/PythonCybersecurity/README.md

 ### Installation

-- For the "DoSBlocker" you will need to install scapy
+- Having the scapy libary is required
 - "FirewallSimulation" is just a simulation, although you can change the different ip's you want to simulate